maikelarabori/spring-boot-demo/README.md

 3. Hit the data element groups endpoint:
 > **curl --user user:password http://localhost:8080/api/data/element/groups**

-## Generating the API documentation
+## Generating the REST API documentation

+This application uses the Spring REST Docs module.
 The documentation will be generated every time the Maven goal "package" is run.
 So, to test it we can just run:
 > **mvn package**

-This will run all tests and create an index.html at:
+This will run all tests and generate an index.html, containing the REST API documentation, at:
 *spring-boot-demo/target/generated-docs/index.html*

 Open this file and you will find the REST API documentation.